Updated: Jun 12, 2021

-(yes, I made that up, but it works. trust me)
+(yes, that's a thing, and it works. trust me)

 No book gets written without the author taking the time to put words to page.
 That's a fact.
 And many a would-be author spends an exorbitant amount of time doing everything but that; they will clean, scroll through Facebook, binge watch anything, claim to be busy, etc. I myself am guilty of many of these activities, having used several of them to keep me from putting words to page on not one, not two, but FOUR manuscripts I had every intention of releasing in 2016.